 WILD ALASKAN SOCKEYE SALMON

-We sell five kinds of wild Alaskan salmon - Copper River Sockeye and Coho; and Prince William Sound Sockeye, Keta and Pink.
+We only sell wild Alaskan salmon - Copper River Sockeye and Coho; and Prince William Sound Keta and Pink.
 We also have halibut.
 See our store here.

 What salmon are you selling?